What are Certified and Uncertified Diamonds?

-- Cut grade [in case of the Round Brilliant diamonds], and
+- Cut grade [in case of round brilliant diamonds]; and

 Besides highlighting the fundamental features of the diamond, a diamond grading report also confirms that the stone has been verified as either natural or enhanced.
-Enhanced diamonds are cheaper and low-quality gems that are treated artificially to improve their appearance.
-Think of it as the gemstone equivalent of cosmetic surgery.
+Enhanced diamonds are cheaper and low-quality gems treated artificially to improve their appearance—think of it as the gemstone equivalent of cosmetic surgery.

-Apart from offering in-depth analysis of the diamond, a grading report may also come in handy whenever you need to sell, insure, or appraise the gem.
-Now, it’s important to note that a diamond certificate isn’t the same as an appraisal.
-And when shopping for diamonds, be wary of vendors that try to pass off diamond appraisals as grading reports.
-While a grading certificate mainly captures the features of the diamond, an appraisal emphasizes on the economic value of the stone.
-Diamond appraisals are normally prepared by the vendors, mostly for insurance purposes.
+Apart from offering an in-depth analysis of the diamond, a grading report may also come in handy whenever you need to sell, insure, or appraise the gem; it is important to note here that a diamond certificate is not the same as an appraisal.
+When shopping for diamonds, be wary of vendors that try to pass off diamond appraisals as grading reports.
+While a grading certificate mainly captures the features of the diamond, an appraisal emphasizes the economic value of the stone.
+Diamond appraisals are normally prepared by the vendors mostly for insurance purposes.
 As expected, their accuracy and legitimacy are always subject to debate.

 Are Certified Diamonds Worth It?

 Certified diamonds are the real deal when looking for high-quality gems with well-documented credentials.
 The following are some more reasons why you should always insist on purchasing certified gems.